palantir/dropwizard-web-security/README.md

 Configuration
 -------------
-Add configuration for SinglePageAppBundle to your application's Dropwizard configuration file.
+Add configuration for the bundle to your application's Dropwizard configuration file.
 A minimal example looks like the following:

 ```yaml